mfumagalli/ngsTools/TUTORIAL.md

 ```
 $ANGSD/misc/realSFS print Results/PEL.saf.idx | less -S
 ```
-These values represent the sample allele frequency likelihoods at each site, as seen during the lecture.
+These values represent the sample allele frequency likelihoods at each site.
 So the first value (after the chromosome and position columns) is the likelihood of having 0 copies of the derived allele, the second indicates the probability of having 1 copy and so on.
 Note that these values are in log format and scaled so that the maximum is 0.